-DMM accepts manuscripts electronically through a manuscript submission and tracking system.
-Authors should register first to submit their manuscripts.
-You will find instructions for submission of the manuscript on the journal’s website.
+DMM accepts manuscripts electronically through a manuscript submission and tracking system (Open Journal Systems).
+Authors should register on journal's website to submit their manuscripts.
+You will find instructions for submission on the journal’s website.
 Please address your questions to .

 All articles submitted to the journal are first evaluated by one of the editors.
 If the articles fall in the scope of journal, they are sent to at least to reviewers.
 We use a single blind peer review.
 That is, authors do not know the identity of reviewers but reviewers know the authors.
 We aim to reach a decision as soon as possible.
 First decision is reached usually in 3 weeks.

 We screen all submissions with iThenticate plagiarims detection software.
 Articles with significant plagiarism are immediately returned to the authors.
 By submitting your work to Disease and Molecular Medicine, you consent that your manuscript can be screened with plagiarism detection software.